mnater/Hyphenopoly/docs/Setup.md

 default: 1000
 ````

-Sets a timeout in ms after which in case of a failure Hyphenopoly stops executing and unhides the text.
+Sets a timeout in ms after which, in case of a failure, Hyphenopoly stops executing and unhides the text.
 ````html
 <script>
 Hyphenopoly.config({